 May 2004: Awarded 1st prize in the Bath Royal Literary and Scientific Institution Poetry Prize 2004 with A Brief History of…;

-2011 to present: Chairman of the Severnside Composers Alliance (SCA); Responsible for concert programme planning, fund-raising etc. Successfully raised funds to support the work of SCA from Arts Council England, RVW Trust, Hinrichsen Foundation, PRSF, Paragon Music Trust & others.
+2011 to 2022: Chairman of the Severnside Composers Alliance (SCA); Responsible for concert programme planning, fund-raising etc. Successfully raised funds to support the work of SCA from Arts Council England, RVW Trust, Hinrichsen Foundation, PRSF, Paragon Music Trust & others.

 July 2012: Awarded 1st Prize in the Jubilee Song Competition of the English Poetry and Song Society for a setting of Philip Larkin's poem The North Ship;